Skip to Main Content

 Welcome!

 You are welcome at the UW Bothell and Cascadia College Campus Library.
-I am one of the Research & Instruction Librarians here, and I currently act as subject liaison for Computer Sciences & Engineering.
+I am one of the Research & Instruction Librarians here, and I currently act as subject liaison for Engineering and Computer Science.

 I am so glad you're checking out this information and trying to contact me.
 If you have an urgent question or issue, you can seek real-time support with our "Ask a Question" services.

-For more information on current operations during the ongoing pandemic, check out our COVID-19 Updates Page.
+For more information on the Campus Library's current operations, check out our Operations Updates page.

 How I Can Help You